Shaheer99Ahmed/Web_scraper___data_jobs_in_AEC_Industry/Readme.md

 # Web Scraping Data-Related Roles in AEC Industry

-This project focuses on scraping job postings related to data science and other data-centric roles from LinkedIn, specifically targeting companies within the construction sector.
+This project focuses on scraping job postings related to data science and other data-centric roles from LinkedIn, specifically targeting companies within the AEC-Industry.
 The goal is to analyze the demand for data skills in this industry.

 ## Table of Contents